chris-martin/reactive-gwt/README.rst

 The difference is that the Signal interface does *not* not have methods that mutate its state.
 This allows us to derive signals from other signals.
-The main purpose of Reactive GWT is to support Signal composition, because it is an incredibly useful and intuitive concept,
+The main purpose of Reactive GWT is to support Signal composition, because it is an incredibly useful and intuitive concept.

 Example 1: Boolean signal composition
 -------------------------------------